TheNextPhase/TNP-Mobile-Apps/README.md

 # TNP-Mobile-Apps
-A collection of all in-production TNP mobile applications.
+A collection of most in-production TNP mobile applications.
+NOT INCLUDED:  MedCom
+IN-PRODUCTION: HC Alerts